1. Introduction

 acp:attribute

-- The attribute properties defined by ACP describe instances of resource access.
+- Sub-properties of ACP attribute are used to describe instances of resource access.

 -